mulderp/mulderp.github.com/_posts/2014-03-14-key-value-pairs.md

        description: "Bottle of water from Italy"
     }

-In most cases, we want to track more than one list of pairs.
-Often, we want to represent collections of key-value pairs as follows:
+In most cases, we track more than one item, or list of pairs.
+We want to track collections, or arrays, of key-value pairs that might look like:

     [
        { name: "Peligrino", price: 1.5 },
        { name: "Vittel", price: 1.
 5}
     ]

 Now, whereas abstract data structures help you tracking state and computations, you display something else to users.
-When you are working with web browsers, the resulting problem is about translating state changes to the document-object-model, or DOM.
+When you are working with web browsers, the resulting problem is the translation of state changes to the document-object-model, or DOM.

-With the DOM, we have a representation about rendering pixels in a web browser, as well as capturing events.
+With the DOM, we have a representation for rendering pixels in a web browser, as well as medium to capture events from input devices.
 Whereas the key-value pairs can apply to a number of different situation, the DOM is rather specific.
 For example, we might want to render the Peligrino data as follows:

      <h2>Peligrino</h2>
      <ul>